HICAI-ZJU/Scientific-LLM-Survey/README.md

 ## 🔔 News

+- 💥 [2024/07] We have updated our survey paper by incorporating the latest related works.
+Please refer to the revised version on [arXiv](https://arxiv.org/abs/2401.14656/v2).

-- 💥 [2024/01] Our survey is released!
-See [Scientific Large Language Models: A Survey on Biological &amp; Chemical Domains](https://arxiv.org/abs/2401.14656) for the paper!
+- 💥 [2024/01] Our survey paper 'Scientific Large Language Models: A Survey on Biological & Chemical Domains' has been released on [arXiv](https://arxiv.org/abs/2401.14656/v1).

 ![Sci-LLMs-Scopes](figures/sci-llms-scopes.png)
 In this survey, we focus on scientific languages (i.e., textual, molecular, protein and genomic languages), as well as their combination (i.e., multimodal language).